 June 24, 2022 Update – We noticed the private seller just reduced their asking price by three thousand dollars from $28,000 to $25,000.

 Historically, the Chevrolet El Camino has been a very polarizing classic car.
-Enthusiasts either love or loathe them and even among fans of the brand, there are many who like one generation over another.
+Enthusiasts either love or loathe them, and even among fans of the brand, there are many who like one generation over another.
 Most of the Chevelle-based Utes found their way into the hands of enthusiasts who swapped in more powerful V8s and bucket seats for a more practical street machine.
-Bucking that typical trend is this nicely restored and highly detailed 1965 Chevrolet El Camino currently listed here on Craigslist in Honey Brook, Pennsylvania (Philadelphia).
-The seller reports that his restored El Camino is an unmolested and rust-free 50K-mile example complete with its original PROTECT-O-PLATE and warranty book along with its factory-installed 230 cubic inch line-six connected to a three-on-the-tree column-shifted manual transmission.
+Bucking that typical trend is this nicely restored and highly detailed 1965 Chevrolet El Camino originally listed in June 2022 on Craigslist in Honey Brook, Pennsylvania (Philadelphia).
+The seller reports that his restored El Camino is an unmolested and rust-free 50K-mile example complete with its original PROTECT-O-PLATE and warranty book and its factory-installed 230 cubic inch line-six connected to a three-on-the-tree column-shifted manual transmission.
 The private seller takes the liberty of calling his El Camino “original” when it really should be labeled as a numbers-matching restored example.